pychuang/ll-api/doc/source/guide-participant.rst

 	require participants to respond to a query within a few milliseconds.
 	The down side is that we only consider frequent (head) queries.

+No server required
+	Participants do not need to implement nor run a server for serving search results to users.
+This overhead would be a prohibitive burden and is lifted by our design that uses head queries for which rankings can be pre-computed.

 Feedback is *not* immediate
 	Feedback comes from real users.
 That means that real users have to enter a query that is part of the lab into the search box on the site.
 They